 Ordering a targeted variant test

-CTGT does not provide a separate requisition form for targeted variant tests.
-To order a target variant test, complete our standard requisition form, including payment information, and indicate in the “Other Information” section on the last page of the requisition form that the order is for a targeted variant test.
-Send the completed requisition form with the specimen to CTGT.
+CTGT provides a separate requisition form for targeted variant tests.
+To order a target variant test, complete the Targeted Variant Test Requisition Form, including payment information, and send the completed form with the specimen to CTGT.
 If the variant was identified at CTGT, please include the CTGT identification number or the name and date of birth of the patient in whom the variant was previously identified.
 If the variant was identified by an outside laboratory, please submit the report issued by the laboratory that previously identified the variant.
 If the report is not available, please include the nucleotide change and amino acid change for the variant and, if possible, the cDNA reference sequence number used by the outside laboratory.

 CTGT standard billing requirements apply to targeted variant tests.